 This is extremely common in the Canadian version to the degree that it becomes a running joke that the male dragons are distracted by the dancing models.
 An entire segment on the behind the scenes episode strings some (but not all) of them together.

 The Farmer and the Viper: The scorpion variant was referenced by Kevin when dealing with a lawyer who was being particularly feisty on Shark Tank.

 Follow the Leader: Discussed regularly.
 When a Shark is talking about whether a product is "proprietary" or not, that's the technical term for "Can a competitor copy your product and rip you off?"

 Friend to All Children: Deborah Meaden is the only British Dragon who does not have children, but she is clearly fond of them.
 She once cheerfully admitted she wasn't really paying attention to a pitch for a type of baby product because she was distracted by how cute the baby was that the entrepreneurs had bought with them.

 The US Sharks are almost all parents as well; one sure way to get their attention is to have a product aimed at children, or bring some with you to help with the pitch.

-Genre Blind: After the first few seasons, pretty much anyone who comes on the show and sets their company at a particularly high valuation, especially a million dollars or more, with little or no revenue.
+Genre Blind: Anyone who comes on the show and sets their company at a particularly high valuation, especially a million dollars or more, with little or no revenue has no idea what they're talking about.
 This is easily one of the quickest turnoffs and is immediately evident from watching just a few episodes of the show.